Micro-Macro Decomposition of Particle Swarm Optimization Methods: Numerical algorithm and results

 \section{Numerical algorithm and results}

-In this section, several numerical results obtained are presented.
+In this section, several simulations are presented.
 The numerical results obtained using the algorithm introduced at the microscopic and macroscopic scales are reported, both in the classical and in the constrained case.
 In addition, results are given for the micro-macro decomposition.